 The University shall provide the A/E with a description of the project including information on functions, space requirements, special features and requirements, aesthetic requirements, authorized square footage and "Design-not-to-exceed" construction budget.

-The A/E's Contract requires that if the low bid exceeds the "Design-not-to-exceed" cost identified in the A/E Contract by more than 10%, any A/E revisions to the plans and specifications required to bring the cost of the project within the "Design-not-to-exceed" cost may be executed by the A/E at no additional cost to the University.
+The A/E shall submit a cost estimate with each phase submittal.
+If the cost estimate indicates a potential problem in securing a bid/price within the "Design-not-to-exceed" construction budget, the A/E shall notify the University and shall work with the University, at no additional fee, unless otherwise directed by the University, to redefine the design concepts of space utilization, building efficiencies, materials of construction, etc., so that the estimated cost of construction does not exceed the "Design-not-to-exceed" construction budget.
 The A/E's cost estimate shall be in the systems format described in Chapter 8 and Appendix E and shall be to a level of detail commensurate with the current level of design.
-The A/E shall submit a cost estimate with each phase submittal.
-If the cost estimate indicates a potential problem in securing a bid within the "Design-not-to-exceed" cost, the A/E shall notify the University and shall work with the University to redefine the design concepts of space utilization, building efficiencies, materials of construction, etc., so that the estimated cost of construction does not exceed the "Design-not-to-exceed" cost.
-Substantial changes in the project scope, such as those which affect the area or function of the proposed facility, must be justified by the A/E and may require the approval of the Chief Facilities Officer.
+Substantial changes in the project scope required to meet the "Design-not-to-exceed" construction budget, such as those which affect the area or function of the proposed facility, must be justified by the A/E and may require the approval of the Chief Facilities Officer.